danvega/danvega-dev-nuxt/content/blog/2019/02/13/html-template-tag.md

 title: HTML Template Tag in Vanilla JavaScript and Vue
 date: 2019-02-13 22:30:00
 published: true
-excerpt: A look at what the HTML template tag is and how it can be used in Vanilla JavaScript as well as what its role in Vue is.
+description: A look at what the HTML template tag is and how it can be used in Vanilla JavaScript as well as what its role in Vue is.
 author: Dan Vega
 tags: ["html", "javascript", "vue"]
 cover: ./html-template-cover.png